-- - ٦ M/by ic it im nortont t o involvo all mo mhore ofon organization in the s rick control prococc?
-1. VVI IV IS portant t allille orari Oldanization = 115N CONTROL process:
+٦ M/by is it in mportant to involve all mombors of an organization in the rick control prococc?
+1. LITE HSK COTILIOI process:

 Lack of employee involvement in a safety program can upset shareholders.

 Employee involvement in safety decisions is a legal requirement.